-But if you (and/or your jointly-filing spouse) did contribute to an employer-sponsored or self-employed retirement plan in 2018, the amount you can deduct will depend on your tax filing status and modified adjusted gross income (MAGI).
+But if you (and/or your jointly-filing spouse) did contribute to an employer-sponsored or self-employed retirement plan in 2020, the amount you can deduct depends on your tax filing status and modified adjusted gross income (MAGI).

 - Below the phase-out range-your entire contribution is deductible.

 - Above the phase-out range-you can't deduct anything.